thebreakfastfolk/thebreakfastfolk.github.io/venues.md

     events:

-    announcements:
+    announcements: |-
-      - "CHANGE OF VENUE FOR SATURDAY 27TH FEBRUARY
+      CHANGE OF VENUE FOR SATURDAY 27TH FEBRUARY
+      <br><br>
       There has been a gas leak at the Trinity Christian Community Centre so the building is closed until further notice.
-So this saturday Breakfast Folk session will take place at:
+So this Saturday the Breakfast Folk session will take place at:
+      <br><br>

-      St Nicholas Church Hall, Station Road, South Gosforth, NE3 1AN
+      <strong>St Nicholas Church Hall, Station Road, South Gosforth, NE3 1AN</strong>
+      <br><br>
       It's opposite South Gosfoth Metro station and there is parking next to the hall.
-    Usual start time at 9.30 a.m. and the hall is booked until 11.30 a.m."
+      Usual start time at 9.30 a.m. and the hall is booked until 11.30a.m.
 ---